awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/README.md

-# Amazon DynamoDB code examples for the SDK for .NET
+# DynamoDB code examples for the SDK for .NET

 ## Overview
 The code examples in this section show how to use the AWS SDK for .NET with Amazon DynamoDB (DynamoDB)